Description

 - Safely reduce

-existing heavy metal levels in the body using low/frequent-dose
+existing heavy metal levels in the body using proper oral

 chelation.